NiccyNet1989/CS3110-Group-Project/README.md

 		-NFA Class (Includes major function for running input string through an NFA object) -State Class (Includes functionality for transitions
-		-Transition Class (Contains fields for input and state to transition to)
+		-Transition Class (Contains fields for input and state to transition to) Completed Extra Credit Section
+		-Developed NFA on JFlap which recognizes Python Floating Point Literals -Saved and added JFlap NFA and jpg image into repository -Utilized the "NFA to Java" tools we created earlier to represent the created NFA in JFlap in a Java Program

 Jayden Nguyen